-Most of your prospects who are on Shopify don’t know that it’s possible to reach out to anyone who abandoned their cart via email.
+Most of your prospects who are on Shopify might not know that it’s possible to reach out to anyone who abandoned their cart via email.

-So, you need to educate your audience first about your solution and answer questions they might have through SaaS content writing.
+So, you need to educate your audience first about your solution and answer questions they might have through content.

 If there are other SaaS products that are doing the same thing as yours, then you need to establish yourself as an authority in your industry.

-Aside from establishing authority, you need to show your prospects how your SaaS product works.
+Aside from establishing authority, you must show your prospects how your software works.

 Here is why…

-Finally, you need trial signups to get feedback about your product and paid users to keep your business running.
+Finally, you need user signups to get feedback about your product and paid users to keep your business running.

-To make this happen, you should master how to move your prospects through the buyers’ journey before they take action.
+To make this happen, you should master how to move your prospects through the buyer’s journey to take action.

 Recently, HubSpot (the popular marketing CRM) reached a 100,000 users milestone and became a $1 billion ARR company.